PaulKjer/RepData_PeerAssessment1/PA1_template.md

 described in the readme file in the [github repository] (https://github.com/PaulKjer/RepData_PeerAssessment1) for this assignment.

 ###  Notes and Assumptions
-- the "mice" package is used in the imputation of data.
+- the function "complete" from the "mice" package is used in the imputation of data.
 This process assumes the mice package has already been installed.
 - the file "activity.csv" is available in the current working directory.
 - echo is required by the assignment and on by default.
 The default is used and not explicitly turned on.